apache/accumulo-website/_docs-2/troubleshooting/system-metadata-tables.md

 * `last:13fe86cd27101e5 []    127.0.0.1:9997` -
     Last location for this tablet.
-It was last held on 127.0.0.1:9997, and the unique tablet server lock data was `13fe86cd27101e5+.
+It was last held on 127.0.0.1:9997, and the unique tablet server lock data was `13fe86cd27101e5`.
 The default balancer will tend to put tablets back on their last location.

 * `loc:13fe86cd27101e5 []    127.0.0.1:9997` -
     The current location of this tablet.

-* `log:127.0.0.1+9997/0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995 []    127.0. ...` -
-    This tablet has a reference to a single write-ahead log.
-This file can be found in `/accumulo/wal/127.0.0.1+9997/0cb7ce52-ac46-4bf7-ae1d-acdcfaa97995`.
-The value
-    of this entry could refer to multiple files.
-This tablet's data is encoded as `6` within the log.

 * `srv:dir []    /default_tablet` -
     Files written for this tablet will be placed into `/accumulo/tables/3/default_tablet`.

 * `srv:flush []    1` -
     Flush id.
-This table has successfully completed the flush with the id of +1+.
+This table has successfully completed the flush with the id of `1`.

 * `srv:lock []    tservers/127.0.0.1:9997/zlock-0000000001\$13fe86cd27101e5` -
     This is the lock information for the tablet holding the present lock.
 This